yahya-cloud/schedule-e-hamdard/README.md

      <li>REACT_APP_SERVER_URL: Server url</li>
 </ul>

-After setting up the enviorment variables rename example.env to .env

 ### Setting up Backend

-This web-app uses [MongoDB](https://www.mongodb.com/cloud/atlas/lp/try2-in?utm_source=google&utm_campaign=gs_apac_india_search_core_brand_atlas_desktop&utm_term=mongodb&utm_medium=cpc_paid_search&utm_ad=e&utm_ad_campaign_id=12212624347&adgroup=115749713423&gclid=CjwKCAjw_ISWBhBkEiwAdqxb9ncTAxa9lxC0XmDJgnSd8gm4hy5RFCV90PWur3538R68wQp_5MH6HBoCcgwQAvD_BwE) as its database, so as to setup the backend you need to have mongodb account, cluster.
+This web-app uses [MongoDB](https://www.mongodb.com/cloud/atlas/lp/try2-in?utm_source=google&utm_campaign=gs_apac_india_search_core_brand_atlas_desktop&utm_term=mongodb&utm_medium=cpc_paid_search&utm_ad=e&utm_ad_campaign_id=12212624347&adgroup=115749713423&gclid=CjwKCAjw_ISWBhBkEiwAdqxb9ncTAxa9lxC0XmDJgnSd8gm4hy5RFCV90PWur3538R68wQp_5MH6HBoCcgwQAvD_BwE) as its database, so as to setup the backend you need to have mongodb account and cluster.
 Follow these guide to setup the MongoDB account and cluster.
 [Signup for MongoDB account](https://www.mongodb.com/docs/guides/atlas/account/), [Setup MongoDB cluster](https://www.mongodb.com/docs/guides/atlas/cluster/)

 After setting up the cluster white list your IP address.
 To whitelist your Ip address follow this guide [Whitelist your Ip address](https://www.mongodb.com/docs/atlas/security/add-ip-address-to-list/)

-Now to setup the enviorments variables backend navigate to '/backend/example.env',you will see the below given code which are the enviorment variable for frontend, as this web-app usses [Crypto](https://cryptojs.gitbook.io/docs/) the first three to decypt the string using [crypto](https://cryptojs.gitbook.io/docs/) <strong>Please make sure ALGORITHM, IV_LENGTH, ENCRYPTION_KEY are same as .env vars in frontend</strong>.
+Now to setup the enviorment variables for backend navigate to '/backend/example.env', you will see the below given code, as this web-app usses [Crypto](https://cryptojs.gitbook.io/docs/) the first three variables are required to decypt/encrypt the string using [crypto](https://cryptojs.gitbook.io/docs/).
+Create new file in backend folder name it ".env", copy paste the content of "exapmle.env" to ".env". <strong>Please make sure ALGORITHM, IV_LENGTH, ENCRYPTION_KEY are same as .env vars in frontend</strong>.

 <ul>
      <li>ALGORITHM: Algorithim that is used to decrpt the string using </li>